-A RAID Divemaster is one of the most highly respected ratings in the dive community and the first Pro levels within the RAID system of training, education and certification.
-Although some may find that the Divemaster rating suits their professional needs and is a rewarding full-time or part-time career in its own right, a RAID Divemaster can also be a stepping stone and is a prerequisite to becoming a RAID Dive Instructor.
+A RAID Divemaster is one of the most highly respected ratings in the dive community and the first Pro level within the RAID system.
+Although some may find that the Divemaster rating suits their professional needs and is a rewarding full-time or part-time career in its own right, a RAID Divemaster can also be a stepping stone as it is a prerequisite to becoming a RAID Dive Instructor.

-You will require a minimum 25 hours of logged in-water experience to become a RAID Divemaster.
-We feel this is essential to set you up for completing the course and to take on the necessary responsibilities that come with a professional level qualification.
-You will also need to have a diving medical less than 6 months old that is signed-off on by a licensed medical practitioner.
+You will require a minimum 25 hours of logged in-water experience prior to commencement.
+You will also need to have a diving medical less than 6 months old, saying that you are fit to dive, that is signed-off on by a licensed medical practitioner.

-Note that at RAID, we require a higher standard of training than most other diver training agency at all levels.
+RAID require a higher standard of training than most other diver training agency at all levels.
 It is not that the RAID training is more difficult, it is just more comprehensive and therefore we believe that we typically train better divers.
-If you have undertaken training from another training agency we do recognise such training; however in most instances, you will find you need to do some additional training prior to starting with RAID, especially if you have only fulfilled the minimum requirements required by most other agencies.
-For example, you will be required to provide documented evidence of at least 5 hours of diving to more than 27 meters / 90 feet and have been trained to 40 meters / 132 feet.
+If you have undertaken training from another training agency we do recognise this training; however in most instances, you will find you need to do some additional training prior to starting with RAID, especially if you have only fulfilled the minimum requirements required by most other agencies.
+For example, you will be required to provide documented evidence of at least 5 hours of diving to more than 27 meters / 90 feet and have been trained to 40 meters / 130 feet.

 Also at RAID we do not feel good buoyancy control should be part of a specialty diver certification.
 If you have come through the RAID system you would have been taught to hover in the horizontal diver position.
 If not, there will be a workshop provided to train you in this vital buoyancy skill.

-The RAID Divemaster course teaches you above all to be a leader among your peers and other divers generally.
+The RAID Divemaster course teaches you above all to be a leader.
 You will have the ability to lead and control dives, act as a safety and rescue person on organised dives, assist RAID Instructors in training and generally be in charge of organised dive activities.

-Through a combination of our cutting edge online training and interaction with your RAID Instructor, your diving knowledge will be honed to a very high level, preparing you to be a reference point for other divers.
-This will ultimately prepare you for RAID Instructor training if you wish to further your career path in that direction.
+Through a combination of our cutting edge online training and interaction with your RAID Instructor, your diving knowledge will be honed to a very high level, preparing you to look after others.
+This will ultimately prepare you for RAID Instructor training.

-Your in-water skills will be refined to demonstration quality for dive students you will be working with.
+Your in-water skills will be refined to demonstration quality for dive students.
 You will also be prepared to support RAID Instructors during other practical parts of RAID training courses, including being trained to asses dive conditions and potential risks at dive sites.

 Topics and practical workshops include: